mehalyna/OrderSystem/README.md

 #### Task Requirements

 1. **Setup the Test Project**
    - Create a new test project in the solution.
-Name it `OrderSystem.Tests`.
+Name it `OrderSystemTests`.
    - Configure the test project to use **NUnit** as the testing framework.
    - Add dependencies for **Moq** (for mocking) and **Entity Framework Core InMemory** (for simulating database interactions).